Gaalpos/autoGit/README.md

 # Power Shell scripts to automate git pull and git push

-You need to have enabled the execution of powershell scripts.[Enable PowerShell scripts](https://windowsloop.com/enable-powershell-scripts-execution-windows-10/)
+You need to have enabled the execution of powershell scripts.
+[Hot to enable PowerShell scripts](https://windowsloop.com/enable-powershell-scripts-execution-windows-10/)

 My first automation scrip.
 Let me know if something can be improved :)